hi-yiyang/CommLab/A1_Webpage/README.md

 ## Evaluation

-I have spent tens of hours going through all the materials and techniques, another tens of hours drafting and crafting the webpage, summing up to nearly 25 hours.
+I have spent tens of hours going through all the materials and techniques, another tens of hours drafting and crafting the webpage, summing to ~25 hours in total.
 Every minor detail has been examined, and every screen size has been made into consideration.

 Only two initial expectation has not been made - animation during DOM refresh and change of video size as the page is scrolled down.
 I reckon that they could both be implemented with JS upon further research.